Todays readings.. Job 37, Zechariah 12, Revelation 14

-Nine times we read the phrase “on that day” in just 15 verses in Zechariah 12 through to the first 2 verses of Zechariah 13.
-We note the prelude to these pronouncements, “Thus declares the LORD who stretched out the heavens and founded the earth and formed the spirit of man within him” [Zechariah 12:1].
+First we note that there are no less than nine times the phrase “on that day” today occurs in just 15 verses in Zechariah Chapter 12 through to the first 2 verses of chapter 13.
+We note the prelude to these pronouncements, “Thus declares the LORD who stretched out the heavens and founded the earth and formed the spirit of man within him” [12 v.1].
 These words fascinate us as a way to announce the character of God, a declaration of his absolute almightiness as the originator of all that exists.

-The next “on that day” is when God “will strike every horse with panic and its rider with madness” [Zechariah 12:4] Today men have invented a great variety of “vehicles” to replace the horse.
+The USA tried hard to “lift” the “stone” to solve the problem the diplomatic headaches in earlier years: but made no real progress.
+The influences of Islamic countries have grown greater and it now seems clear that someday, maybe soon, an “explosion” will occur.
+The next “on that day” is when God “will strike every horse with panic and its rider with madness” [v.4] Today men have invented a great variety of “vehicles” to replace the horse.
 They get around at great speed.
 What is this madness?
-We suggest it means totally irrational behaviour in a situation which gets totally out of control.
+We suspect it means totally irrational behaviour, especially in the surrounding nations, in a situation which suddenly gets totally out of control.

-This portrays the wonder of the return of Christ, the Jews recognise their Messiah at last; but Zechariah 13:8,9 appears to indicate they first experience a traumatic time when God will “refine them”.
-There is an incredible turn around of events “the LORD will go out and fight against those nations as when he fights on a day of battle.
-On that day his feet shall stand upon the Mount of Olives” [Zechariah 14:4] from where Jesus ascended [Acts 1:9-12] But also “on that day there shall be a fountain opened for … the inhabitants of Jerusalem to cleanse them from sin and uncleanness” [Zechariah 13:1] The most momentous climax possible.
+This portrays the wonder of the return of Christ, with the Jews at last recognising their Messiah.
+But Ch.
+13 v.8,9 appear to indicate they first experience a traumatic time when God will “refine them”.
+There is then an incredible turnaround of events as “the LORD will go out and fight against those nations as when he fights on a day of battle.
+On that day his feet shall stand upon the Mount of Olives” [14 v.4] which is where Jesus ascended from (Acts 1 v.9-12) But also “on that day there shall be a fountain opened for … the inhabitants of Jerusalem to cleanse them from sin and uncleanness” [13 v.1,]